-Transformer 1 is wound on the binocular ferrite former, using the thick 0.6mm (AWG #22) wire.
-This wire is also used for L14 so do not use all of it on the transformer.
+Transformer 1 is wound on the binocular ferrite former, using the thick 0.6mm (AWG #22) wire; this wire is also used for L14 so do not use all of it on the transformer.
+If your kit is only supplied with 0.33mm wire, please use it for the transformer; it has been found to have the same performance and it is easier to wind neatly and solder properly.